Kathy Lynn Emerson

 Joan or Jane Bourchier was the daughter of John Bourchier, 2nd baron Berners (1467-March 16, 1533) and Catherine Howard (1486-March 12, 1536).
 Her parents were divorced before 1505 and both apparently remarried, but the offspring of these second unions were not considered to be legitimate.
 Joan accompanied her father to France in 1514 for the wedding of Princess Mary Tudor to King Louis and stayed on as one of the few English attendants allowed the new queen.
 Joan married Edmund Knyvett of Ashwellthorpe, Norfolk (1490- May 1, 1539/40), but not, as is often found in genealogies, c.1508.
 The marriage could not have taken place until after Joan's return to England in 1515.
 By Knyvett, she was the mother of John (1517/18-c.1560), Anne (d.
 November 12, 1595), Elizabeth, Thomas, Edmund (c.1525-November 1567), Alice (d.1560+), Christopher (d.1560+), Christian (d.1560+), Catherine (d.1596), and possibly a second Anne (c.1529-1561+), Rose (d. before March 27, 1588) and William (1535-1612).
 As her father had no legitimate male heir, Joan is sometimes styled baroness Berners.
 In 1533, Sir Edmund and his wife appointed the priest at Ashwellthorpe.
 In 1544, by then a widow, Joan acted on her own to appoint his successor.
 Her will exists and is dated April 8, 1560.
 It was proved March 9, 1561/2.
 She commissioned an elaborate tomb at Ashwellthorpe.
 The epitaph reads as follows:

-Jane Knyvett resteth here the
+Jane Knyvett resteth here the only heir by

 Of the Lord Berners, that Sir John Bourcher hight.